 Spot Report.
 I received a spot sighting of my wandering Romanian friend.
 He was last seen out in an open field dancing and singing away, high as a kite; beholden to no man.
+I also discoved from a nothe walker that his guitar case contained no guitar, just additional clothing.
 Also, the Caminoite Dog made another appearance with his handler.
-He's was looking well and happy in a distant town square as he a smoothly dodged between and away from all the Caminoians wishing to pet him.
+He was looking well and happy in a distant town square as he a smoothly dodged between and away from all the Caminoians wishing to pet him.

 The walking is better but the sights, views and vistas seem less impressive than before.
 The 'yellow brick road' is, for the most part, very well kept and makes walking at a constant pace very easy.
 The churches and cathedrals are all beginning to look the same and their history somehow just blends into one story.
-I should arrive in Burgos tomorrow for much needed rest and respite, and to go look at more nameless cathedrals and gorge on the glorious tappas and cerveza.
+I should arrive in Burgos tomorrow for much needed rest and respite, and to go look at more nameless cathedrals and gorge on the glorious tappas and wines.
 Life as a caminoian is wonderful, particularly after one has found a quiet bed and open bar with tappas.

-(editor's note: My friend and fellow Caminoite, Greg, reminded me of one of the unique stories of one of the cathedrals the breaks the mold of forgetfulness.
+(Editor's note: My friend and fellow Caminoite, Greg, reminded me of one of the unique stories of one of the cathedrals that breaks the mold of forgetfulness.
 The Cathedral of Saint Dominque in the village that takes its name after him, has an unusual characteristic.
 They keep a live rooster and hen in the cathedral in memory of a miracle inspired by St. Dom to save the life of a young pilgrim.
-The gist of it was that a local official was eating chicken when the parents of a hung boy (falsely accused of stealing) found him alive a day later.
-When the parents told the official to let him free (he was obviously innocent!) he replied the boy was a dead as the chicken on his plate...at which time the chicken got up and walked away.
+The gist of it was that a local official was eating chicken when the parents of a hung boy (falsely accused of stealing) found him hanging alive a day later.
+When the parents interrupted the Major during diner and told him to let him free (he was obviously innocent!) he replied the boy was a dead as the chicken on his plate...at which time the chicken got up and walked away.
 The boy was saved, the legend was born and now a rooster and hen will live in the cathedral in perpetuity.
 So go most legends throughout this countryside.